 Holi Celebration in Mathura – Braj Ki Holi

-Known for its unconventional celebrations, Holi in Mathura attracts thousands of tourists across the globe to witness the grandeur of Holi celebrations.
-Braj ki Holi isn’t just the most fun festival but also offers an experience of a lifetime.
+Mathura attracts thousands of tourists worldwide to witness the grandeur of Holi celebrations.
+Braj ki Holi isn’t just the most fun festival, but also offers an experience of a lifetime.
 A festival that celebrates love, unity, and the triumph of good over evil and paints the world with happy colours, Holi is everyone’s favourite.
 But Braj ki Holi is a little different than your regular Holi.
-It’s weird, fun-filled, and significant at the same time.

 How to reach Barsana and Nandgaon?